-My cheeks warmed again.
+My cheeks warmed.
 Brian was in my English Lit class, and our last assignment had been to analyze a poem by an American writer.
 I chose a piece by Walt Whitman and discussed his view of spiritual union and his means of relaying personal perceptions about people and events.
-Our teacher, Mr. Rutherford, had read my paper to the class, and I still wasn’t over the embarrassment.
+Our teacher, Mr. Rutherford, had read my paper out loud, and I still wasn’t over the embarrassment.

 “Ah, I don’t know.”
 I stared across the street.
 “This is different.
 We’ll see, I guess.”

 Silence settled between us again, and I shifted my weight from side to side.
-Brian was an interesting sort of person, and I wasn’t sure what to make of him.
-He was good looking, but not in a flashy kind of way.
-His eyes were kind, his shoulders broad, and I knew the baseball team’s coach had tried to get him to try out for the team a few times.
-He refused, saying he preferred to be alone, and at least that was something I could relate to.
-I saw him around school a lot and we always smiled at each other, but that was the extent of our mutual acknowledgment.
-Once we got to school he went his way and I went mine, and that was fine with both of us.
+Brian was an interesting person, and I wasn’t sure what to make of him.
+He was good-looking, but not in a flashy way.
+The color of his eyes reminded me of the black coffee aunt Caroline drank, and his hair was a bit too long, causing it to fall across his forehead.
+His legs were long and lean; the baseball team’s coach had tried to get him to try out for the team a few times, but he refused.
+His excuse was that he preferred to be alone, and that was something we had in common.
+When we caught sight of each other in school we smiled, but nothing more.
+He went his way, I went mine, and that worked for both of us.

 “Mark and Nicole are here.”
-Brian nodded in the direction of the street behind me.
+He nodded toward the street behind me.
 “Guess our gang is complete.”

 I smiled at the thought of our misfit bus stop group being considered a gang and turned as the other two drew closer.
-Nicole stopped next to me, and Mark gave Brian a high-five in greeting.
+Nicole stopped beside me, and Mark gave Brian a high-five in greeting.
 “Hi, guys,” I said.
 “What’s new?”

 Nicole dropped her backpack onto the sidewalk next to mine and pushed her short black hair away from her eyes.
 “Nothing.
-Last night I had the same night I’ve had four thousand nights before it, and today was an exact replica of the morning I lived through yesterday.
-I’m pretty sure this afternoon is going to be a carbon copy of each afternoon I’ve had since starting school, too.”
+Last night I had the same night I’ve had four thousand nights before, and today was an exact replica of the morning I had yesterday.
+I’m pretty sure this afternoon will be a carbon copy of each afternoon I’ve had since starting school, too.”
 Her sarcasm was thick, and I hid a smile.
-She made no secret of the fact that she hated Cooper’s Landing, and she made sure to remind us at least once a day.
+She made no secret of the fact she hated Cooper’s Landing, and she reminded us at least once a day.

 I glanced at Brian, and he winked.
 I grinned in return and then focused on Nicole.
 She was examining the ends of her dyed hair, muttering under her breath, but lifted her head to meet my gaze, her eyebrows arched in expectation.
 “Well, I’m right, aren’t I?”

-“I’m beginning to agree,” I said, nodding, “and the people aren’t much better.
-I mean, I’ve been here a while now, and the only people who have bothered to admit I exist are you guys.
-That leaves a lot of people wandering around the halls who work hard at looking right past me.”
+“You know I agree,” I said, nodding, “and the people aren’t much better.
+I mean, I’ve been here a while now, and the only ones who have bothered talking to me are you guys.
+That leaves a lot of people wandering around who work hard at looking past me.”

 Nicole crossed her arms, regarding me with her deep blue eyes.
 “You should be thankful,” she argued.
-“Most of the kids at school are worthless rich kids who would never be able to survive if it weren’t for Mommy and Daddy.”
+“Most of the kids at school are worthless rich snobs who could never survive if it weren’t for Mommy and Daddy.”
 She jutted her chin in my direction.
 “You’re okay, kid.
 We like you, and we’ve got your back anytime you need us.”

-I glanced at Brian while Nicole concentrated on shooting daggers in Mark’s direction.
+While Nicole concentrated on shooting daggers in Mark’s direction, I glanced at Brian.
 He was gazing at me, his eyes narrowed, his expression thoughtful.
-I didn’t look away this time, and neither of us blinked until the sound of an approaching school bus broke through the morning fog.
-The moment was lost, and we grabbed our bags without speaking while the bus slowed and then stopped, the squeal of its breaks as familiar to me as my own heartbeat.
+I didn’t look away, and neither of us blinked until the sound of an approaching school bus broke through the morning fog.
+The moment lost, we all grabbed our bags while the bus slowed to a stop, the squeal of its brakes as familiar as my heartbeat.
 The door opened and Nicole stepped on followed Mark, and Brian motioned for me to get on before climbing in behind me.
-I settled into a seat behind Nicole and leaned my head against the cold window, wincing as we lurched forward.
-There was still a 30-minute ride to endure before we reached the high school, so I closed my eyes against the rising sun and hoped for some peace before I was forced to make my way into hell.
+I settled into a seat near Nicole and leaned my head against the cold window, wincing when we lurched forward.
+There was still a 30-minute ride to live through, so I closed my eyes and hoped for a quick nap before we pulled up to the gates of hell.

 Since I was part of the Free Lunch Program due to, as my caseworker called them,“recent life changes,” I made it through the line and to a table near the back of the room in only a few minutes.
 I stirred what could have been pasta with tomato sauce, poked a fork in the salad that looked as if it had seen better days, and eyed the small bowl of mixed vegetables.
 I wasn’t going to be able to eat anything sitting in front of me, so I pushed my tray away, opened my milk, and sipped it while surveying the usual crowd in the cafeteria.